Electron-beam welding: Focuser

 For technological applications the divergent beam has to be focused, which is realized by the magnetic field of a coil, the magnetic focusing lens.

 The beam must be oriented to the optical axes of the accelerating electrical lens and the magnetic focusing lens.
 This can be done by applying a magnetic field of some specific radial direction and strength perpendicular to the optical axis before the focusing lens.
 This is usually realized by a simple correction system consisting of two pairs of coils.
 Adjusting the currents in these coils produces the correct field.

 Deflector

 After passing the focusing lens, the beam can be applied for welding, either directly or after deflection by a deflection system.
-A deflection system This consists of two pairs of coils, one each for the x and y directions.
+A deflection system two pairs of coils, one each for the x and y directions.
 These can be used for static or dynamic deflection.
 Static deflection is useful for exact positioning of the beam.
 Dynamic deflection is realized by supplying the deflection coils with currents controlled by a computer.
 The beam can then be redirected to meet the needs of applications beyond welding such as surface hardening, annealing, exact beam positioning, imaging, and engraving.
 Resolution of 0.1 mm can be achieved.

 Working chamber

-Welding typically takes place in a working vacuum chamber in a high or low vacuum environment, although welders can also operate without a chamber.
+Welding typically takes place in a working vacuum chamber in a high or low vacuum environment, although welders can also operate in a chamber.

 Working chamber volumes range from a few liters up to hundreds of cubic meters.